 Dr. Sihan Wu recently became the institute’s tenth faculty member and principal investigator.
 He earned his Ph.D. at the Zhongshan School of Medicine at Sun-Yat-sen University in 2014, and completed a postdoctoral fellowship at the Ludwig Institute for Cancer Research at the University of California, San Diego, under Dr. Paul Mischel’s mentorship.
-At CRI, Dr. Wu’s lab studies the molecular function and basis of extrachromosomal DNA (ecDNA) in human cancer.
+In CRI, Dr. Wu’s lab studies the molecular function and basis of extrachromosomal DNA (ecDNA) in human cancer.
 Recently, Dr. Wu shared his thoughts on joining CRI and the plans for his lab.

 Why did you decide to join the CRI?

 The most important reason is the people.
 I felt welcome at CRI from the start, and saw clearly how we could inspire each other.
 My interviewing experience at CRI was also unique compared to other departments I met with.
 During the one-on-one meetings after the seminar and chalk talk sessions, we discussed how we could collaborate in the future and do some exciting projects together.
 What’s more, all my colleagues at CRI gave me valuable advice on succeeding as a junior faculty before I even joined.